 Everyone says he’s been at the school since it opened, or maybe even before that.
 He was probably waiting for the big day to happen.
 He’s only ever taken two days off in all those years.
 He told us about them on the third day of school.
 “It wasn’t because I was sick,” he said.
 The Legend of the Bone says he’s never been sick.
 Someone else was sick on those two days.

 Mr. Hittbone’s a short man with a beach ball belly and big lips, like weiners.
 He pulls his pants up almost to his nipples.
-He doesn’t wear a sports jacket.
+He doesn’t wear a sports jacket like most of the other teachers.
 He only ever wears a dress shirt.
 He has grayish brown hair and eyes the color of an old telephone pole.
-He’s a grumpy dude.
+He’s a stumpy grumpy dude.
 Everybody hates him, the upper classmen, and us, just everybody, really.

 Some of the upper classmen add an S to the front of his name, but never out loud to his face.
 That would be a disaster if it slipped out.
 Mr. Hittbone is the MASTER OF DETENTIONS.
 He’s a hard hard hard-boiled egg.
 It’s not even funny.

-He’s married but told us he can’t stand his wife because she never turns off the house lights and watches TV all the time.
+He’s married but told us he can’t stand his wife because she doesn’t make him dinner never turns off the house lights and watches TV all the time.
 “She even shops in bed, thanks to television,” he said.
 We all thought, “So what?”

 He always says money is a “masterpiece in the eye of a masterpiece,” whatever that means.